mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

    | **Dot product of two vectors** | \\(\mathbf{x}.\mathbf{y}\\) |
    | **Hadamard (element-wise) product of two vectors (matrices)** | \\(\mathbf{x}\odot\mathbf{y} (\mathrm{X}\odot\mathrm{Y})\\) |

-* Here, we mostly present results for real field.
-In some place, we give the corresponding results for the complex field.
+* Here, we mostly present results for the real field.
+We often give the corresponding results for the complex field.

 ## Vector and Matrix
 * A vector \\(\mathbf{x} \in \mathbb{R}^n \\) is a collection of \\(n\\) numbers defined on real, \\(\mathbb{R}\\) or complex, \\(\mathbb{C}\\) field.
 In this course, we use a column vector to denote a vector \\(\mathbf{x}\\).
 In the above table, we have shown the Canonical basis vector, \\(e_i\\) with a superscript \\(T\\) to denote the transpose of a row vector is a column one.
 A matrix \\(\mathrm{X} \in \mathbb{R}^{m\times n}\\) is a 2-d array of \\(mn\\) numbers, arranged in \\(m\\) rows and \\(n\\) columns: